Like a Boy

 "Like a Boy" is a song performed by American singer Ciara for her second album Ciara: The Evolution (2006).
-Written by Ciara, Candice Nelson, Balewa Muhammad, J. Que, Ezekiel Lewis, and Calvin Kenon, it is the third release in the U.S. and second single in Europe (see 2007 in music).
+Written by Ciara, Justin Henderson, Christopher Whitacre, Candice Nelson, Balewa Muhammad, J. Que, Rico Love, Ezekiel Lewis, and Calvin Kenon, it is the third release in the U.S. and second single in Europe (see 2007 in music).

-The release was confirmed in a MTV News article and chosen before polling ended for Ciara's second single on her official myspace page, being picked over "That's Right" and "Can't Leave 'Em Alone".
+The release was confirmed in a MTV News article .It was chosen before polling ended for Ciara's second single on her official myspace page, being picked over "That's Right" and "Can't Leave 'Em Alone".
 Although the single was a moderate hit, it failed to match the success of its North American predecessor.
-It was solicited to mainstream urban radio on February 13, 2007.
+It was solicited to mainstream urban radio on November 14, 2006.
 The single was released in the United Kingdom on April 2, 2007.

 Theme and composition

 "Like a Boy" which was written by Ciara, Candice Nelson, Balewa Muhammad, J. Que, Ezekiel Lewis, and Calvin Kenon. details about double standards in society of how men in relationships can do certain things like staying out late, but when women do it is seen as disrespectful.
 According to Ciara, "it's a record for my women" and she had "a lot of girl talks".
 Ciara wanted to know what it would be like if "the roles were reversed".
 "It's a female-empowerment record".
 The protagonist wishes to "act like a boy".
 The song is notable for its mixture of synthesized orchestral strings and hard-pounding hip-hop instrumental.
 Ciara also co-produced the song along with The Evolution track "My Love".
 In February 2022, Kelly Rowland revealed that the song was initially written for her according to the writers and the producers of the track in a radio interview with MNEK on Apple Music.